 Thunder shirts are great!
 Our dogs also like to wear our t-shirts if we’ve worn them first, they can smell us and it makes them feel safe.
 Obviously that only works if you have very large dogs like us thoughSimone

 CBD Oil Infused Treats Were The Most Mentioned By Readers

 CBD infused edibles have a calming effect on dogs, just like it does on humans.
 These products come in all different edible forms.
 Local CBD retailer Franny’s Farmacy offers infused dog treats in all different forms.
 If your dog suffers from anxiety, these items would be great to have on hand.

 There is a great article that answers questions you might have about this hemp-derived product from the Upstate Business Journal.

 When Nothing Has Helped Keep Them Calm In The Past

-The last resort, when nothing else has worked, is seeing what your veterinarian can prescribe to help your pet stay calm.
+When nothing else has worked, the last resort is seeing what your veterinarian can prescribe to help your pet stay calm.
 Pets can suffer anxiety from the sound of fireworks, and just like in humans, it’s an unpleasant experience.

 What has worked for your pets?
 We would love to know!